Explore our BS in Computer Information Systems General Program

 This sequence represents the minimum time to completion.
 Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an enrollment advisor at 855-646-5286.
+For a personalized estimate of the number of your transfer credits that Walden would accept, call an Enrollment Specialist at 855-646-5286.

 The roles, functions, and styles of managers, specifically principles and procedures for planning, organizing, leading, and controlling organizations, are addressed in this introductory course.
 Emphasized is the practical application of theory to reality.
 Students focus on the techniques, tools, and methods of managerial decision making and employee motivation, as well as consider the effects of ethical leadership and management practices on an organization.
 This course is structured so that students have the opportunity to see the interrelationships among the functions, components, and disciplines that comprise the field of management and thereby gain a comprehensive perspective as a foundation for the further study of management.

 Students take a top-down approach to understanding introductory accounting documents and procedures by exploring a business's financial statements, including the balance sheet, income statement, and cash flow statement in this course.
 Students explore the practical uses for information that can be gleaned from these statements, individually and as a whole, through a detailed examination of the properties and characteristics of each statement.
 Students engage in application assignments and discussions on a variety of topics, such as regulations that should be followed when preparing financial statements as promulgated by generally accepted accounting principles (GAAP).
 Students examine the U.S. use of GAAP in comparison to the use of International Financial Reporting Standards.
-BUSI 1002 AND MATH 1030 or MATH 1040.)
+(Prerequisite(s): BUSI 1002 AND MATH 1030 or MATH 1040.)

 An overview of the concepts, methodologies, and applications of business operations management is provided to students in this course.
 Students focus on operations, the supply chain, and the process of transforming resources into products and services.
 They explore the responsibility of operations managers to make cost-effective and cross-functional decisions that increase the productivity and competitiveness of manufacturing and service organizations.
 Students examine product flow processes and product-process strategies to increase efficiency and effectiveness within organizations.
 Students also have the opportunity to learn the process of planning, implementing, and monitoring operations to ensure the continuous improvement and quality standards of goods and services.
-BUSI 1002.)
+(Prerequisite(s): BUSI 1002.)

 All businesses rely on systems to process, collect, share, and store important information.
 The most effective way to help an organization achieve its goals is to understand how to leverage information systems and emerging technology.
 In this course, students have the opportunity to gain skills needed to employ such leverage in the professional arena.
 Students examine the characteristics of information systems and their role in organizations.
 They also assess and discuss the impact that information systems have on the enterprise as a whole, in addition to their current architectures, enabling tools, and project cycles.
-BUSI 1002.)
+(Prerequisite(s): BUSI 1002.)

 Students in this course gain a foundation in statistical methodology as well as ways to use critical judgment in analyzing data sets.
 Through technology applications and hands-on lab work, students learn concepts of descriptive statistics, hypothesis testing, confidence intervals, t-test, one-way analysis of variance, correlation, and non-parametric methods (e.g., chi-square tests).
 Students gain the knowledge and skill to be able to analyze and apply statistics to research problems and everyday life situations.

 The Internet stitches together many disparate devices and software components into a flexible fabric that supports an enormous variety of uses.
 Students in this course learn about the functions of these components through a comprehensive evaluation of Internet computing.
 They examine the design of the Internet protocol stack, the structure and function of some of the most important Internet services and applications, and Internet governance.
 Students have the opportunity to gain practical experience through the application of concepts, such as performance, scale, and reliability, in the design of information systems.
-CMIS 1002 or ITEC 1010.)
+(Prerequisite(s): CMIS 1002 or ITEC 1010.)